woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 3.4.0 - 2018-XX-XX =
+* Feature - GDPR: Tools to export WooCommerce data using the new export functionality in WordPress 4.9.6. #19330
+* Feature - GDPR: Tools to bulk anonymize order data in admin. #19330
+* Feature - GDPR: Tools to turn off company/address-2/phone checkout fields to avoid unnecessary data collection, and a toggle to choose how required fields are presented.
+This is available via the Customizer. #19637
+* Feature - GDPR: Tools in the Customizer to change the terms and conditions checkbox label on the checkout. #19637
 * Feature - Added a new order widget to the dashboard (on multisite) so you can see your orders across multiple stores on the same WordPress network. #17598
 * Feature - Added "display name" input on the My Account page. #19078
 * Feature - Product search improvements including stopword support and support for searching for multiple products at the same time. #19096
 * Feature - Cash on Delivery gateway can be enabled/disabled for specific shipping methods instead of only method types. #19221
 * Feature - Add wildcard email support for coupons. #19331
 * Feature - Added support for the GeoLite2 library as a replacement for the deprecated MaxMind GeoIP library. #19419
+* Tweak - GDPR: Improved appearance of checkout field 'descriptions' (if used) to make them more useful for privacy notices. #19637
+* Tweak - GDPR: Improved related data cleanup when deleting users/orders. #19330
+* Tweak - GDPR: Notice about HTTPS as a requirement in admin if missing. #19756
+* Tweak - GDPR: Improved the checkout (payments) settings screen, moved page options to a new "advanced" section, and made an "Accounts and Privacy" section. #19703
+* Tweak - GDPR: Hash customer email address in download URLs to protect privacy. #18957
+* Tweak - GDPR: Add highlight to T&C checkbox if not checked to show it needs to be checked. #19177
 * Tweak - Standardize stock update messages in admin and correctly log who performed the action.
 When an order note is added after modifying stock manually, update order notes display via AJAX. #18080
 * Tweak - Rollback if payment complete or update status fails to prevent partial order updates on failure. #18175
 * Tweak - Made the system status tool which purges user carts also purge persistent carts. #18492